-This modulo calculator is a handy tool for finding the result of modulo operations.
-All you have to do is input the initial number x and integer y to find the modulo number r according to the equivalence
+This modulo calculator is a handy tool if you need to find the result of modulo operations.
+All you have to do is input the initial number x and integer y to find the modulo number r, according to

 x mod y = r.
-Read on to discover what exactly the modulo operations are, how to calculate modulo and how to use this calculator correctly.
+Read on to discover what modulo operations are, how to calculate modulo and how to use this calculator correctly.

 What are modulo operations?

-Imagine a clock hanging on the wall.
+Imagine a clock hanging on a wall.
 Let's say it is late at night - 11 pm 🕚.
-You wonder what will be the time when you wake up after 8 hours of sleep.
+You wonder what the time will be when you wake up after 8 hours of sleep.
 You can't just add 8 to 11, as there is no such time as 19 am.
-What you do, is performing a modulo operation (mod 12) - you add these two numbers, and keep subtracting 12 until you get a number lower than 12.
+To find the correct answer you need to perform a modulo operation (mod 12) - you add these two numbers, and keep subtracting 12 until you get a number lower than 12.
 In this case, 7.
 You just calculated you will wake up at 7 am 🕖.

 x mod y = r